 Like the old saying – “If you want to go fast, go alone.
-If you want to go far, go together” – farmers in the Farm to Market Alliance (FtMA) have not only increased their household incomes significantly in a short period of time, but also increased their yields and reduced crop loss longer term.
+If you want to go far, go together” – farmers in the Farm to Market Alliance (FtMA) have not only increased their household incomes significantly in a short period of time, but also increased their yields and reduced crop loss in the long term.

-- Digitisation of FtMA service platforms and User Experience testing to enable lower cost and more scalable service offerings
+- Digitization of FtMA service platforms and User Experience testing to enable lower cost and more scalable service offerings

 - Design of digital credit products and partnership development to enhance more suitable loan product offerings for smallholders

-- Data strategy development to optimise data value to alliance partners and ultimately help FTMA better serve its farmers.
+- Data strategy development to optimize data value to alliance partners and ultimately help FTMA better serve its farmers.

 Case Study Insights

-The FtMA is a market facilitation platform first, enhanced by digitisation
+The FtMA is a market facilitation platform first, enhanced by digitization

-FtMA is a buyer platform at its core, which is enhanced (but not defined) by a digitised service offering.
+FtMA is a buyer platform at its core, which is enhanced (but not defined) by a digitized service offering.
 The World Food Program’s historical experience in working with buyers and their understanding of the shortcomings in these dealings has had a positive impact on the digital design and development of the FtMA solution.
-Changing behaviours from analogue systems with indelible features requires a rigorous approach to adoption methodologies beyond mere sensitization and education campaigns, as one wise man famously stated:
+Changing behaviors from analog systems with indelible features requires a rigorous approach to adoption methodologies beyond mere sensitization and education campaigns, as one wise man famously stated: